mayank-0103/Calculator-M/readme.md

 1. **Center Calculator**: Places the calculator in the center of the screen
 2. **Revert Back**: Returns the calculator to its original position
 3. **Change Position by px**: Allows the user to input custom x and y coordinates
-4. **NEW:** Click anywhere outside the calculator to move it dynamically

 ## Installation
 1. Clone this repository